-COSTS AND EXPENSES, excluding the other charge, increased to \$247.4 million in the first quarter of fiscal 2001 from \$184.7 million in the first quarter of fiscal 2000.
-The increase in costs and expenses, excluding the other charge, reflects the additional support required for the growing client base, incremental costs associated with conferences, costs associated with acquired businesses, the hiring of additional consultants, analysts, project executives and sales personnel, and TechRepublic related operating costs.
-Cost of services and product development expenses were \$135.1 million and \$97.4 million for the first quarter of fiscal 2001 and 2000, respectively.
-Selling, general and administrative expenses increased to \$93.3 million in the first quarter of fiscal 2001 from \$78.3 million in the first quarter of fiscal 2000 as a result of the Company's continuing expansion of worldwide distribution channels and additional general and administrative resources needed to meet the expanding infrastructure requirements of the growing revenue base and fiscal 2001 and fiscal 2000 acquisitions.
+COSTS AND EXPENSES increased to \$247.4 million in the first quarter of fiscal 2001 from \$190.8 million in the first quarter of fiscal 2000.
+The increase in costs and expenses reflects the additional support required for the growing client base, incremental costs associated with conferences, costs associated with acquired businesses, the hiring of additional consultants, analysts, project executives and sales personnel, and TechRepublic related operating costs.
+Cost of services and product development expenses were \$135.1 million and \$101.7 million for the first quarter of fiscal 2001 and 2000, respectively.
+Selling, general and administrative expenses increased to \$93.3 million in the first quarter of fiscal 2001 from \$80.1 million in the first quarter of fiscal 2000 as a result of the Company's continuing expansion of worldwide distribution channels and additional general and administrative resources needed to meet the expanding infrastructure requirements of the growing revenue base and fiscal 2001 and fiscal 2000 acquisitions.
 These infrastructure requirements involve information systems support, telecommunication, facilities and human capital costs.